 Team Building in the Workplace

-Team building in the workplace starts to be effective when:
+Team building in the workplace starts to become effective when:

 In this phase team strengths begin to emerge, these are the combination of individual strengths bringing contributions that couldn’t be achieved separately.
 Team performance, of course is not just about individuals using their strengths it is rather that they use them in combinations which together produce excellent performance.